 You can also add audio actions (transitional properties-those which change over time) to a clip and apply properties to them.
 Audio actions can be added to both the start and end of a clip to create a transition.
-For details, see Using Actions.

 Select a video clip with audio, audio clip, screen recording clip with audio, or place the scrubber at the start or end of an audio action in the clip before applying properties.
 To display the Audio Properties pane, click the Audio Properties icon.